learn-co-curriculum/dsc-evaluation-metrics/README.md

 "Out of all the times the model said someone had a disease, how many times did the patient in question actually have the disease?"

 Note that a high precision score can be a bit misleading.
 For instance, let's say we take a model and train it to make predictions on a sample of 10,000 patients.
 This model predicts that 6000 patients have the disease, when in reality, only 5500 have the disease.
 This model would have a precision of 91.6%.
-Then, we create another model.
-This model flips a coin, and classifies the patient as sick if the coin lands on heads.
 Now, let's assume we create a second model that only predicts that a person is sick when it's incredibly obvious.
 Out of 10,000 patients, this model only predicts that 5 people in the entire population are sick.
 However, each of those 5 times, it is correct.
 Model 2 would have a precision score of 100%, even though it missed 5,495 cases where the patient actually had the disease!
 In this way, more conservative models can have a high precision score, but this doesn't necessarily mean that they are the _best performing_ model!

 ### Recall